Roadkill (1989 film): Soundtrack album

+Reception

+In a review of the film's soundtrack album, the website AllMusic calls the film "an increasingly weird mix of Heart of Darkness and The Wizard of Oz".

-Awards
+Awards and nominations

 Roadkill won the Toronto-City Award for Best Canadian Feature Film at the 1989 Toronto International Film Festival.
 Don McKellar was also nominated for two 1990 Genie Awards, for Best Supporting Actor, and Best Original Screenplay.